-Luke 24:39; Behold My hands and My feet, that it is I Myself.
-Handle Me and see, for a spirit does not have flesh and bones as you see I have.”
+Luke 24:39; "Look at my hands and my feet.
+It is I myself!
+Touch me and see; a ghost does not have flesh and bones, as you see I have.”

-1 Timothy 1:17; Now to the King eternal, immortal, invisible, to [a]God who alone is wise, be honor and glory forever and ever.
+1 Timothy 1:17; Now to the King eternal, immortal, invisible, the only God, be honor and glory for ever and ever.
 Amen.

 Can you find out the limits of the Almighty?